-HPV refers to a group of more than 100 types of viruses that cause genital warts.
-Only a few of these viruses cause cervical cancer; about half of all cervical cancer cases are caused by only two types, HPV 16 and HPV 18, the ACS says.
+HPV refers to a group of more than 150 types of viruses.
+Some of these are low risk and cause genital warts.
+Only a few HPVs cause cervical cancer.
+In fact, 70% of all cervical cancer cases are caused by only two types, HPV 16 and HPV 18, the ACS says.
 Yet most women who are infected with these types of HPV don't develop cervical cancer.

 HPV infection does not always cause warts or other symptoms, so you can pass it to another person without knowing it.
 Although condoms protect against many sexually transmitted diseases (STDs), they don't offer total protection against HPV, the ACS says.
 This is because HPV can be passed on by skin contact with an infected area of the body that can't be covered with a condom.
-Even when no warts are present, HPV can reside in the skin and be passed on.
+Even when no warts are present, HPV can stay in the skin and be passed on.
 HPV vaccines are currently available for people between ages 9 and 26.
-The vaccines are intended to be given before the time of first sexual intercourse.
+The vaccines are intended to be given to people before they become sexually active.

 According to the American Cancer Society (ACS), other factors that increase your risk for cervical cancer are: